johotpocket/ejs-spares/README.md

 #### EJS Bears

 #### Description
-we are going to build an application which uses EJS to render different pages.
+we are going to build an application which uses EJS (Embedded JavaScript: allows us to view javascript in our html pages) to render different pages.
 The pages will be displaying 'bears'.
 For example:

 UI Routes: